Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective: Introduction

-The aforementioned breakthrough approaches worked in part because both artificial and biological learning systems rely on the premise that their environment will provide them with enough informational entropy to improve predictability, and supporting them in their predominant function: adaptation.
+The aforementioned breakthrough approaches worked in part because both artificial and biological learning systems rely on the premise that their environment will provide them with enough informational entropy to improve predictability, while supporting their predominant function: adaptation.
 This Darwinian attribute of learning is evident in biologically-inspired \textit{machine learning} mechanisms such as \textit{RL} in the way that artificial agents \textit{adapt} to their environment by creating and updating a policy $\pi$ that would ultimately select actions according to the maximization of the expected reward in the long run~\cite{sutton2018reinforcement}.
-The adaptation of a \textit{RL} agent by learning can be seen as a process of reducing the inherent unpredictability or \textit{entropy} of the constantly changing environment: as the agent learns, it becomes better at predicting its rewards.
-In this adaptive view of the learning process an artificial agent is reducing its "surprise" or \textit{entropy} in its perception of the environment according to the \textit{free energy principle}~\cite{friston2010free}.
-Artificial \textit{RL} systems faced with zero entropy \text{state space} and zero entropy \textit{reinforcement function} would make learning obsolete: no potential uncertainty to reduce means that no learning could be made in the system.
+The adaptation of a \textit{RL} agent by learning can be seen as a process of reducing the inherent unpredictability or \textit{entropy} of the constantly changing environment: as the agent learns, it becomes better at predicting the environment dynamics i.e. how the environment reacts to the actions performed upon it.
+The learned predictive power allows an agent to gradually select better actions, i.e., those that would yield higher returns or rewards~\cite{sutton2018reinforcement}.
+In this adaptive view of the learning process an artificial agent is reducing its "surprise", or \textit{entropy}, about its perception of the environment according to the \textit{free energy principle}~\cite{friston2010free}.
+Artificial \textit{RL} systems faced with zero entropy \text{state space} and zero entropy \textit{reinforcement function} would make learning useless: no potential uncertainty to reduce means that the system cannot learn.